AdobeDocs/control-panel.en/help/instances-settings/using/ip-allow-listing-instance-access.md

 >[!IMPORTANT]
 >
 >This feature is available for Campaign v7/v8 instances only.
+>
+>If you are using an instance with an hybrid hosting model, you will only be able to add IP addresses in “External API Connection” for RT Instance.

 By default, your Adobe Campaign instance is not accessible from various IP addresses.